jkordek1/FarmingGame/README.md

   <img src="https://github.com/jkordek1/FarmingGame/blob/main/Images/erasmus.png?raw=true">
 </p>

+This is a farming themed electronic board game.
+You plant crops on empty fields and earn points by harvesting the crops.
+The weather isn't always optimal for the crops and they don't grow as much.
+Your job is to develop the strategy for earning as many points as you can in a number of turnes.

+## Project idea
 The idea was to make a 2-4 players electronic board game that binds STEM field with agriculture.
 It was funded throught Erasmus+ KA2 project [SEED2STEM: Planting the future of education](https://www.tvz.hr/introducing-seed2stem-planting-the-future-of-education/).

-More information about the game can be found at the [wiki page](https://en.wikipedia.org/wiki/Mensch_%C3%A4rgere_Dich_nicht).

-## Project idea
-Idea of the project is to create an electronic version of the game to help promoting STEM education (and to have some fun of course).

 ## Project status
 - [x] Breadboard prototype